-Alien Hand Syndrome (AHS) is a rare but fascinating condition where a person experiences one of their hands acting independently, without their conscious control.
+Alien Hand Syndrome (AHS) is a rare but fascinating condition where a person experiences one of their hands acting independently, without conscious control.
 This phenomenon can be disconcerting and often distressing, impacting a person’s daily life and mental health.
 As a therapist or social worker, understanding this condition and knowing how to support clients experiencing AHS is essential.
-Here’s an exploration of Alien Hand Syndrome and strategies for helping those affected by it.
+Here’s an exploration of Alien Hand Syndrome and its strategies for helping those affected.

 Understanding Alien Hand Syndrome

 Alien Hand Syndrome typically arises following brain surgery, stroke, infection, tumor, or specific degenerative brain conditions affecting the corpus callosum, frontal lobe, or other areas.
-It’s characterized by involuntary, complex, purposeful movements of a hand.
+It’s characterized by involuntary, complex, purposeful hand movements.
 The individual might feel the hand is “foreign” or has a will of its own.
 AHS can cause significant distress and confusion, and it’s not just the physical actions but the psychological impact of feeling disconnected from one’s body part that needs addressing.

 Strategies for Supporting Clients with Alien Hand Syndrome